kukuu/AGILITY/white-paper/F-NFR.md

 # Functional and NFR (Non functional requirements)

+## Functional

-NFRs are the requirements defined to cover the operational aspects of a product or an app while Functional requirement (FR) focus on the behavioral aspects.
+Functional requirement (FR) focus on the behavioral aspects.

 ## NFR

+NFRs are the requirements defined to cover the operational aspects of a product or an app.

 ```
 Efficiency